dufferzafar/win-butler/README.md

   * Removed: Ctrl + N (New File) Hotkey.
 Useless.

-  * Changed: Printscreen now captures the screen but avoids the sidebar.
+  * Modified: Printscreen now captures the screen but avoids the sidebar.
 Use Shift+Printscreen to capture the entirety, and Ctrl+Printscreen to capture Active Windows.

-  * Changed: Alt+Ctrl+C - Runs Console2 instead of CommandPrompt.
+  * Modified: Alt+Ctrl+C - Runs Console2 instead of CommandPrompt.

   New Modules:
     * AutoShutdown